htpkbs/pin-check/README.md

 ## Bootloader
 <a name="bootloader" />

 To flash new QMK keyboard layouts onto the keyboard (without using an AVR programmer or the ISP pins), the bootloader on the ATmega328P microcontroller unit (MCU) needs to support USB.
-[USBaspLoader](https://github.com/baerwolf/USBaspLoader) is bootloader for AVR MCUs that uses [V-USB](https://www.obdev.at/products/vusb/index.html) for USB support.
+[USBaspLoader](https://github.com/baerwolf/USBaspLoader) is a bootloader for AVR MCUs that uses [V-USB](https://www.obdev.at/products/vusb/index.html) for USB support.

 TODO: Add instructions to use avrdude with either an AVR programmer or Raspberry Pi GPIO pins to flash the bootloader onto a fresh chip/MCU.